Sold out in NZ

 In addition, there is a smaller component of this blend with the fruit coming from our Redwood Valley vineyard.

-The “hen and chicken” berries of the Mendoza clone of Chardonnay give full tropical flavours.
-The grapes for this Chardonnay were grown adjacent to the winery and also in our Redwood Valley vineyards which dates back to the 1980’s.
+Grapes for this Chardonnay were grown adjacent to our winery.
+The “hen and chicken” berries of the Mendoza clone of Chardonnay used in this blend give full tropical flavours.
 The fruit was harvested and brought to the winery where it was immediately pressed and cooled for a 24 hour settling period.
 Following this, the juice was racked and warmed before inoculation.
 Once the ferment was active it was gravity fed into one year old French barriques.
 The wine completed primary fermentation in oak before then undergoing malolactic fermentation.
 During fermentation, the barrels were hand stirred regularly to build palate weight and structure.
-Following this, the wine was left sitting on lees for a further ten months before being racked from barrique, blended and prepared for bottling.
+Following this, the wine was left sitting on lees for a further six months before being racked from barrique, blended and prepared for bottling.

 The 2014 Seifried Chardonnay has well defined aromatic notes of nectarine and tropical fruits.
 The palate has generous entry with melon and mango characters and an appealing minerally element running around the fruit weight on the palate.